 We found three transfer learning approaches that are popular among practitioners: features transfer, adapter training, and fine-tuning.
-They can be treated as special cases of our general workload formalization that impose specific structural properties on the newly added edges $\Delta E^+$ and the layer freezing scheme.
+They can be treated as special cases of our general workload formalization that impose specific structural properties on the newly added edges ΔE^+ and the layer freezing scheme.

-- Feature Transfer: In this approach, one freezes all layers in $L{src}$ (i.e., f(l) = True, $\forall l \in L{src}$ ) and restricts $\Delta E^+$ to only contain edges between newly added layers or edges from a source model layer to a newly added layer (i.e., $\Delta E^+ \subseteq (\Delta L^+ \times \Delta L^+) \cup (L{src} \times \Delta L^+)$ ).
-Common practice is to add new layers on top of the penultimate layer, any other top-level layer, or a collection of top-level layers in $M{src}$ [17].
-The structure of an example $M_i$ that uses the feature transfer approach is shown in Figure 2 (B). - Fine-Tuning: This approach is similar to feature transfer but there is at least one pre-trained layer l in the adapted model that is unfrozen (i.e., f(l) = False).
-Parameters of all such layers along with the parameters of the newly added layers $\Delta L^+$ are learned during training [17].
-While one can unfreeze all layers in $M{src}$ , researchers have shown that freezing most of the lower-level layers in $M{src}$ and fine-tuning only the top few layers can achieve similar results to fine-tuning all layers [36].
-This also avoids the risk of pre-trained information in $M{src}$ getting overwritten due to overfitting, which can easily happen in transfer learning settings with limited training data [43, 62].
-The structure of an example $M_i$ which uses the fine-tuning approach is shown in Figure 2 (C).

-• Adapter Training: In this approach, one freezes most of the layers in $L{src}$ , but not necessarily all (i.e., f(l) = True, $\exists l \in L{src}$ ).
-However, $\Delta E^+$ can be more general with having edges between newly added layers, edges going from source model layers to newly added layers, and also edges going from newly added layers to source model layers (i.e., $E^+ \cap (L^+ \times L{src}) \neq \phi$ ).
-The common practice is to add small bottleneck layers called adapters between the layers of $M{src}$ [29, 53, 58].
-While one can add adapters to all layers in $M{src}$ , researchers have shown that adding adapters only to the top-level layers can be as effective as adding adapters to all the layers [61].
-The structure of an example $M_i$ which uses the adapter training approach is shown in Figure 2 (D).
+- Feature Transfer: In this approach, one freezes all layers in L{src} (i.e., f(l) = True, $\forall l \in L{src}$) and restricts ΔE^+ to only contain edges between newly added layers or edges from a source model layer to a newly added layer (i.e., $\Delta E^+ \subseteq (\Delta L^+ \times \Delta L^+) \cup (L{src} \times \Delta L^+)$).
+Common practice is to add new layers on top of the penultimate layer, any other top-level layer, or a collection of top-level layers in M{src} [18].
+The structure of an example M_i that uses the feature transfer approach is shown in Figure 2 (B). - Fine-Tuning: This approach is similar to feature transfer but there is at least one pre-trained layer l in the adapted model that is unfrozen (i.e., f(l) = False).
+Parameters of all such layers along with the parameters of the newly added layers ΔL^+ are learned during training [18].
+While one can unfreeze all layers in M{src} , researchers have shown that freezing most of the lower-level layers in M{src} and fine-tuning only the top few layers can achieve similar results to fine-tuning all layers [38].
+This also avoids the risk of pre-trained information in M{src} getting overwritten due to overfitting, which can easily happen in transfer learning settings with limited training data [46, 64].
+The structure of an example M_i which uses the fine-tuning approach is shown in Figure 2 (C). - Adapter Training: In this approach, one freezes most of the layers in L{src} , but not necessarily all (i.e., f(l) = True, $\exists l \in L{src}$).
+However, ΔE^+ can be more general with having edges between newly added layers, edges going from source model layers to newly added layers, and also edges going from newly added layers to source model layers (i.e., $E^+ \cap (L^+ \times L{src}) \neq \phi$).
+The common practice is to add small bottleneck layers called adapters between the layers of M{src} [31, 55, 60].
+While one can add adapters to all layers in M{src} , researchers have shown that adding adapters only to the top-level layers can be as effective as adding adapters to all the layers [63].
+The structure of an example M_i which uses the adapter training approach is shown in Figure 2 (D).

 Model Selection for Popular Approaches: Model selection is unavoidable for any DL model training as one has to tune the training hyperparameters like batch size, regularization, learning rate, and number of training epochs.
 In addition to the above common training hyperparameters, popular transfer learning approaches also need additional architectural tuning.
 For example, feature transfer needs exploring features from several layers or layer combinations.
 Fine-tuning needs exploring different layer freezing schemes (e.g., up to which layer to freeze?).
 Adapter training also needs exploring different adapters and adapter placement schemes (e.g., to which layers to add adapters?).
-It has been shown that all these approaches can be equally competitive for a wide variety of transfer learning tasks [51, 62].
-Thus, practitioners need to explore multiple approaches before picking the best one.
+It has been shown that all these approaches can be equally competitive for a wide variety of transfer learning tasks [54, 64].
+Thus, practitioners need to explore multiple approaches before picking the best one for their given task.